 Between corporate oppression, professional duress, and social anxiety, millennials have found themselves in a rather precarious situation.
 All we can do right now is maintain a healthy boundary so they can save themselves from overwork, burnout, and stress.

-Boundaries to maintain a sense of self, boundaries to support your self-respect, boundaries can be a lot of help.
+Boundaries to maintain a sense of self, and boundaries to support your self-respect, boundaries can be a lot of help.
 There is a barrier between the professional and personal, and we must find it and reinforce it if we want to make our careers run smoothly through this crucial time in our lives.
-But is it even possible to keep up boundaries at the place you spend more than 45 hours a week?
+But is it even possible to keep up boundaries at a place where you spend more than 45 hours a week?

 I hope it is because if it isn’t, then we are in a lot of trouble.
 Boundaries, as you will find in this article, give way to your safe spaces — Safe spaces that have better emotional and mental health in store for you.
-Safe places are the essence of a positive work culture that is needed today.
+Safe places are the essence of a happy work culture that is needed today.

 As the Chief Marketing Officer at ProofHub, I have seen people emotionally deteriorating themselves only due to the lack of boundaries.
 As well-meaning adults, we want to help other well-meaning adults, and in that process we find ourselves doing things we had no plans of doing.